tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/产品简介/基本概念_intl_en.md

 </tr>
 <tr>
 <td>Job</td>
-<td>A Job workload creates one or more pods and ensures that these pods run according to a running rule until running is terminated.</td>
+<td>A Job creates one or multiple pods and ensure that these pods run according to the rules until they are terminated.</td>
 </tr>
 <tr>
 <td>CronJob</td>